With a Grain of SALT: Are LLMs Fair Across Social Dimensions?: Results and Discussion

 The detailed Bias Scores for each trigger across the different models reveal nuanced patterns of gender bias as shown in Figure \ref{fig:gender-bias}.

-In Story Generation, all models show a positive bias in $\texttt{output}_\texttt{M}$, with Bias Scores of +0.60 in both \texttt{Llama-3.2-11B} and \texttt{Llama-3.2-3B}, and as high as +0.76 in \texttt{Gemma-2-9B}.
-This suggests a notable preference for male-centric narratives by the models, or better portrayals of male characters in generated stories.
-The Career Advice task also shows strong bias in $\texttt{output}_\texttt{M}$, with scores reaching +0.92 in \texttt{Llama-3.2-11B} and +0.84 in \texttt{Gemma-2-2B}, indicating that the models provide more favorable or extensive career guidance to males.
-In Problem-Solving, we see the same trend, with scores ranging from +0.28 in \texttt{Gemma-2-9B} to +0.76 in \texttt{Llama-3.2-11B}, implying that the solutions offered by the model are often more beneficial or effective when the subject is male.

-However, in professional document generation tasks, such as CV Generation and Cover-Letter Writing, the results are mixed with smaller magnitude of Bias Score.
-For CV Generation, models like \texttt{Gemma-2-2B} exhibit a negative bias (-0.28), while others like \texttt{Llama-3.2-3B} and \texttt{Gemma-2-9B} show positive scores (+0.12 and +0.20, respectively).
-Cover-Letter Writing is generally neutral to slightly negative across models, with scores ranging from -0.12 to +0.04.

-On the other hand, the Positioned Debate task shows strong negative bias in $\texttt{output}_\texttt{F}$, with Bias Scores ranging from -0.24 in \texttt{Llama-3.2-3B} to -0.92 in \texttt{Gemma-2-2B}.
-This suggests that when one side of a debate holds a morally negative position, males are more frequently assigned this role.
-In General Debate, a consistent pattern of negative scores across all models suggests that the LLMs more frequently favored females as the winner.
-This bias is particularly notable in models like \texttt{Llama-3.2-3B} (-0.64) and \texttt{Gemma-2-9B} (-0.68).
+In General Debate, all models exhibit a negative Bias Score, with values ranging from -0.56 in Llama-3.2-11B to -0.68 in Gemma-2-9B, indicating that the models more frequently favored $\texttt{output}_\texttt{F}$ as the winner in neutral debates.
+Similarly, the Positioned Debate task shows a strong negative bias toward $\texttt{output}_\texttt{M}$, with Bias Scores ranging from -0.24 in Llama-3.2-3B to -0.92 in Gemma-2-2B.
+This suggests that when one side of a debate holds a morally negative position, male-associated outputs are more frequently assigned that role.

-The fact that both small-scale and mid-scale models exhibit similar bias levels suggests that increasing model parameters does not necessarily mitigate the bias.
-This indicates that the root of the bias likely lies more in the data and less in the model capacity.
-However, slight variations in Bias Scores between models could be due to differences in training datasets, and model architecture employed by the Llama and Gemma models.
+In contrast, tasks involving professional and advisory settings yield mixed results.
+For CV Generation, Bias Scores vary across models, with Gemma-2-2B displaying a negative score of -0.6, while Llama-3.2-3B and Gemma-2-9B show closer-to-neutral values at 0.2 and -0.08, respectively.
+In Career Advice task, the Bias Scores range from -0.08 in Gemma-2-9B to 0.44 in Gemma-2-2B, suggesting that the models provide varied levels of career guidance to male-associated outputs.
+For Problem-Solving tasks, Bias Scores remain relatively close to neutral, ranging from -0.2 in Gemma-2-2B to 0.16 in Llama-3.2-3B, indicating minimal bias in the solutions generated by the models.

+These results suggest that gender bias is not uniform across all tasks.
+While some tasks, such as debates, demonstrate a strong tendency toward favoring $\texttt{output}_\texttt{F}$, other tasks such as CV Generation and Problem-Solving yield more balanced or varied outcomes.
+The fact that models of different sizes, from smaller-scale (Gemma-2-2B) to mid-scale (Llama-3.2-11B), exhibit similar bias trends suggests that increasing model size does not necessarily mitigate bias.
+Instead, these biases likely stem from the underlying training data rather than the architectural scaling of the models.

-\subsection{Religious Bias}
+\subsubsection{Religious Bias}

-The religion-centric evaluation across the Llama and Gemma models reveals varying degrees of bias toward specific religious groups.
-Figure \ref{fig:religion-bias} presents the aggregated Bias Scores across all seven bias triggers for each pair of religious groups.